dscamiss/hesse/README.md

 Generally speaking, the shape of the Hessian matrix will be `(batch_size, output_size, ...)`.
 In this instance, `batch_size = 2` and `output_size = 4`.

-To compute the Hessian matrix of `model` with respect to a subset of the model parameters, just provide the specific parameter names:
+To compute the Hessian matrix with respect to a subset of the model parameters, just provide the specific parameter names:

 ```python
 hessian = hesse.model_hessian_matrix(model=model, inputs=(x, y), params=["A"])